-Our disease modifying program Alzstatin focuses on reducing the production of toxic Aβ in the brain.
-Aβ plays a central role in the pathology of Alzheimer’s disease and starts to accumulate in the brain many years before the first symptoms are recognized.
+Our disease-modifying research platform, Alzstatin, consisting of disease-modifying and preventive drug candidates, focuses on reducing the production of toxic amyloid beta (Aβ) in the brain.
+Aβ plays a key pathological role in Alzheimer’s and begins to accumulate in the brain years before clear symptoms develop.

 The video below briefly shows how a compound from the Alzstatin program acts in the brain.